How to delete messages on Mac

-A great benefit of the Apple ecosystem is that it has iMessage on any Apple device, including your Mac.
-However, if you feel it is creating clutter, privacy issues, or taking too much storage, there are multiple ways to delete messages on Mac.
+A great benefit of the Apple ecosystem is that the iMessage syncs all your messages across your Apple devices, including your Mac.
+However, if you feel it is creating clutter, privacy issues, or taking too much storage, there are multiple ways to delete messages on Mac quickly.

 Before you delete text messages on Mac

 Your Mac receives messages because the iCloud sync is enabled.
-And if you make any changes to messages on Mac’s Messages app, it will sync across all your Apple devices.
+So, when you make any changes to chat threads on Mac’s Messages app, it will sync across all your Apple devices.
 If you want to delete the messages from all devices, skip this section.

-However, if you want to delete messages or conversations from Mac and not other devices, here’s what you need to do first.
+However, if you want to delete messages only from your Mac without deleting them from your iPhone or other devices, here’s what you need to do first.

-2. Click Messages from the top menu and select Preferences (or type ⌘,).
+2. Click Messages from the top menu → Select Settings.

 3. Go to the @iMessage tab.